 The statistics surrounding Hypothyroidism and Hashimoto’s are quite concerning:

-- One in five Americans are estimated to have hypothyroidism.
+- One in five Americans is estimated to have hypothyroidism.

-- If you’re a woman, you’re more likely to develop a thyroid problem by eight-fold.
+- If you’re a woman, you’re eight times more likely to develop a thyroid problem.

 - 60 percent don’t know they have a problem with their thyroid.